Mythos finds. Moderne fixes. Every repo, at once.

 Anthropic's Mythos surfaces vulnerabilities at AI scale.
-A coding agent equipped with Moderne closes every one with a deterministic recipe that runs across every repository in your code estate at once, with a full audit trail behind it.
+A coding agent equipped with Moderne closes every one with a deterministic recipe, runs it across every repository in your code estate at once, and leaves a full audit trail behind.

 The downstream CVE flood

-Every Mythos-discovered flaw in a kernel, browser engine, or shared OSS library becomes a published CVE that lands in your scanner queue.
+Mythos-class discovery in kernels, browser engines, and shared OSS libraries feeds a steady stream of new disclosures into the vulnerability pipeline.
+They land in your scanner queue with the same severity ratings as everything else.
 The backlog multiplies by orders of magnitude before you act on any of it.

 LLM-based remediation produces partial fixes.
 The agent declares victory; the human re-prompts it all evening trying to confirm coverage.
 A vulnerability fix has to be complete to count.